Manta-Network/docs/docs/guides/TrustedSetup.md

 We're here to help!
 If you experience difficulty at any stage, please reach out to us on [Discord](https://discord.gg/AZTZvK7X).

 ## Downloading the Client
-> Quick installation is currently available for the following OS: macOS, [todo: which linux?]
+> Quick installation is currently available for the following OS: macOS, Ubuntu 20.04, and Fedora 36.
 >
 > All other users please follow [these instructions](https://github.com/Manta-Network/manta-rs/tree/main/manta-trusted-setup) to build from source code.